Support For Pupils - Secondary

 It is an essential aspect of school life that all teachers are prepared to give help and advice to pupils.
 Pupils are always encouraged to speak to any member of staff if they have a problem.
 All pupils are supported through our Tutor Group system (based on the Houses Atholl, Cluniemore and Faskally).
 This system is vertical and tutor groups are approximately 15 in size with a mix of S1-S4 pupils.
 Universal support for all children starts here.

-The Support for Pupils PT team (PT Mrs G Rae) takes main responsibility for an overview of the educational, personal and social development of the pupils.
+The Support for Pupils team (PT Mrs G Rae) takes main responsibility for an overview of the educational, personal and social development of the pupils.
 In order to do so the team liaises with parents, their school colleagues (including the Community Link Worker) and a range of partner agencies.
-Discussions take place weekly at the Support for Pupils meetings and at the 6 weekly multi agency Integrated Team Meeting.
+Discussions take place weekly at the Support for Pupils meetings and at the six weekly multi agency Integrated Team Meeting.
 Every secondary school in Perth and Kinross is part of a locality based integrated team.
-This team is a multi-agency group with core members being school reps, Educational Psychologist, School Health Nurse, Health Visitor, Community Police and Community Learning and Development reps.
+This team is a multi-agency group with core members being school representatives, Educational Psychologist, School Health Nurse, Health Visitor, Community Police and Community Learning and Development reps.
 The responsibility of the group is to identify, plan and access additional support for our pupils and their families when what is currently available in school has been exhausted.
 This is also where ‘Additional Support Needs’ cases are discussed.

 Should you have any concerns regarding your child’s progress at school and worry that they are facing barriers to their learning please contact the school and ask to speak to the Principal Teacher of Support.
 Teachers of pupil support are also available at any parents’ evening and operate on a “drop-in” basis should you wish to speak to specialist staff regarding concerns.